ampproject/amphtml/extensions/amp-analytics/amp-analytics.md

     ```

 #### Hidden trigger (`"on": "hidden"`)
-Use this configuration to fire a request when the page becomes is hidden.
-The firing of this trigger can be configured using [`visibilitySpec`](#visibility-spec).
+Use this configuration to fire a request when the page becomes hidden.

 ```javascript
 "triggers": {